TooSalty0000/OverTurret/README.md

 Smaller changes
  - Created a small branch of AssemblerRecipe called TurretRecipe.
 This will make it easier to set stats for each turrets
  - Added attack animation for the basic enemy.
 However, it is not being used right now.

+## Pre.1.10
+In this stage, I worked more on the visual things, such as hologram effects and animations.
+ - Animation for opening material boxes
+ - Animation for attacking turrets
+ - Hologram for items on the material boxes

+Another big change is adding health and bullet system + enemy tracking system.
+I made it so that there will be limited number of enemies attack a turret (3 for basic).
+This would hopefully prevent crowding.
+Later, I will add an explosion so that the turrets will damage the enemies when it dies.

+I also edited small things, such as how players take items from material boxes, level balancing, etc. Hopefully, after the explosion is added, I can work on level designs.
+As I do, I should create a storyboard for the system.
++ Idk when, but I need to change these into multiplayer in the future.